RakshandaKaukab05/Capstone-Project/README.md

 ## Introduction

 I have choosen Chronic Disease indicator data set for my project.This project is used to identify the most valued Data Analytics skills.
-Based on our studies I have categorized Data Analytics into two broad skills.
+Based on the studies I have categorized Data Analytics into two broad skills.

 #### Soft Skills
 1. Communication